Frequently Asked Questions

 Q1.
 How much does it cost to come to Chester Zoo?

 Our best prices are available online, with savings of at least 10% on the prices at the gates.
 You can see the online price by going to our booking page and adding the tickets that you require.
 We’ll work out the total including any additional family savings.
+We currently require all members to book a ticket – although members now only need to book on weekends and during the October half term (at no additional cost, of course!).

 The prices you pay depends on the time of year, how old you are, and whether you qualify for a concession.
 It also depends whether you include the optional 10% donation, which means we can claim Gift Aid on your ticket.
 We also have additional family discounts available.